skilbjo/articles/talks/unix.md

 files.
 These features were included or not included in application software at the option of application programmers, rather than in a separate operating system used by all applications.

+Symbolic languages, assemblers, and compilers were developed for programmers to translate symbolic program-code into machine code that previously would have been hand-encoded.
+Later machines came with libraries of support code on punched cards or magnetic tape, which would be linked to the user's program to assist in operations such as input and output.
+This was the genesis of the modern-day operating system;
+however, machines still ran a single job at a time.
+At Cambridge University in England the job queue was at one time a washing line from which tapes were hung with different colored clothes-pegs to indicate job-priority.

 OS/360 (an IBM OS from the mid 60s) pioneered the concept that the operating system keeps track of all of the system resources that are used, including program and